keboola/connection-docs/tutorial/manipulate/index.md

 permalink: /tutorial/manipulate/
 ---

-At this point, you already know how to quickly [load data into KBC](/tutorial/load/), and your [Storage](/storage/tables/) contains four new tables:
+At this point, you already know how to quickly [load data into Keboola Connection](/tutorial/load/), and your [Storage](/storage/tables/) contains four new tables:
 *account*, *opportunity*, *level* and *user*.
 In this part of the tutorial, we will show you how to manipulate data in Storage using [Transformations](/transformations/).